Loso: Dispersed (2002–2019)

 After the big concert, Loso continued gigs until January 2002.
 Loso ceased touring, and in 2003 Sek announced that Loso had disbanded and separated so that he could continue his studies in England.
 After returning to Thailand, Sukpimai released a special album with Thongchai McIntyre ("Bird") titled Bird-Sek in 2004, to celebrate the 20th anniversary of GMM Grammy.
 Bird-Sek achieved the highest album sales of the year in Thailand at two million copies.
 Afterwards, Sukpimai continued to tour and record as a solo artist.

 Following Loso's breakup, Yai and Rath formed the band Fahrenheit together with Pichet Krueawan, a guitarist and former members of Y not 7, and Piraporn "Zai" Prampanas as lead vocalist.
 Sukkhajitr left Fahrenheit and retired from music shortly afterward due to health problems.
 Yai, in addition to his work with Fahrenheit, became the drummer for Asanee-Wasan and a session musician.
 Suntharaanu joined the band Pon La Lak Ruk Oei, and when that band disbanded, he worked as a sound engineer and pursued other business interests.

 Reuniting (2019–2025)

 On 10 October 2019, Sek posted a picture of himself with former bandmates Yai and Rath.
 The image sparked hope that the band might reunite after 17 years.
 Then, on 12 September 2020, Loso members Yai, Rath and Klang attended the wedding of Sukpimai and Karn Wipakorn, where the bandmates joined together to perform for the wedding party.

 On 18 December 2021, Loso performed the LOSO Reunion Live Streaming concert, their first concert in 20 years.
 Since 2022, Loso has returned to touring throughout Thailand with members Sek, Yai and Klang.
 Rath has been unable to rejoin the band due to health concerns.

-Hiatus (2025–present)
+Hiatus (2025–2026)

 After the supreme court verdict lead to Sek's incarceneration for 2 years and 12 months without suspension, the band forced to gone hiatus.